AlexanderHart/BCeVote/readme.md

 # Dev Environment Specifications:
 -Ubuntu 18.04.03

+-VirtualBox v5.50.20

 -Python3

 # Errors During Installation:
--During initial installation, please be advised that it was required for me to ```sh $ pip install wheel``` in order to get all the dependencies to work properly.
+-During initial installation, please be advised that it was required for me to ```$ pip install wheel``` in order to get all the dependencies to work properly.

 # Flask User Management